idleberg/sublime-innosetup/README.md

 With Wine and Inno Setup properly installed, use the default shortcut <kbd>Super</kbd>+<kbd>b</kbd> to build your script.

+### Linter

+You can install a separate [linting package](https://packagecontrol.io/packages/SublimeLinter-contrib-iscc) to highlight errors in your InnoSetup script.

 ## License

 This work is licensed under the [The MIT License](LICENSE).